-For 2,000 years, the nation of Israel was exiled from the land of Israel.
+For two thousand years, the nation of Israel was exiled from the land of Israel.
 During that time, it was as if the land itself was in mourning.
 This is how Mark Twain found the land in 1867.
-But history was about to advance to the next stage mentioned in the verses from Amos: ” . . .
+But history was about to advance to the next stage mentioned in the verses from Amos: “ . . .
 I will bring my people Israel back from exile.
 They will rebuild the ruined cities . . .”
 God promised to return the people of Israel to their land.
-And indeed, He has.
+And indeed He has.

 Reading the rest of the verses from Amos, one can hardly believe that the prophet is talking about the same land that Mark Twain had seen.
 He describes cities with vineyards, plentiful wine, abundant vegetation and fruit.
 Yet, this is a perfect description of Israel today.
-Miraculously, the “silent mournful expanse” has been transformed into an abundant garden!
+Miraculously, the “silent mournful expanse” was transformed into an abundant garden!

 Friends, we are living in miraculous times and watching biblical prophecies unfold before our very eyes.
 Join us here at The Fellowship as we do our part in contributing to God’s purposes.
 In the end, God’s Word will be fulfilled, but we can choose to play a part in the unfolding of His plan.